 The United States Postal Service (USPS)

 When you move, the Post Office makes it relatively easy to ensure your mail goes to your new address.
 Simply complete a change of address request online or at your submit a change of address form at your local post office.
-If you do the online request, the Post Office will need to charge your credit card $1.10, which helps verify you’re not fraudulently changing someone else’s address.
+If you make the online request, the Post Office will need to charge your credit card $1.10, which helps verify you’re not fraudulently changing someone else’s address.

-You’ll want to do this about 7 to 10 Postal days before your moving day, as it takes about this long for it to go into effect.
+You’ll want to do this about 7 to 10 Postal days before your moving day, as it takes about this long to go into effect.
 This way, you miss no important mail.
 If you make a mistake or plans change, you can cancel or edit your request.

 Department of Motor Vehicles (DMV)